-- 6 large baking potatoes, peeled, cut in ½-inch cubes
+- 6 large baking potatoes, peeled, cut into ½-inch cubes

 - 1 large onion, chopped